-tide pulse 30"x40" oil on map on canvas
+sky path 24"x24" oil on map on canvas

-Before her untimely death Suzanne wrote: I work with maps and wetlands, a call for the stewardship of our environment, and also a reminder that one can't hold on to water, it has no boundaries, and can't be contained.
+Before her untimely death, Suzanne wrote: "I work with maps and wetlands, a call for the stewardship of our environment, and also a reminder that one can't hold on to water, it has no boundaries, and can't be contained.
 Physical changes have brought about work changes.
-Although the paintings continue to be map-oriented, my focus has become more highly detailed.
+Although the paintings continue to be map oriented my focus has become more highly detailed.
 The "preciousness" of limited time in my studio makes every brushstroke almost a sacred experience.
 The "doing" of the work is absolutely life sustaining.
 The process is now more important than the product.
-If the "product" speaks to the fragility of wetlands so much the better.
+If the "product" speaks to the fragility of wetlands so much the better."